The 2026 FSU Business Review Symposium

 Jay Kesten, Associate Professor of Law at Florida State University

 Professor Kesten is an Associate Professor whose research focuses on both theoretical and empirical aspects of corporate governance and public markets.
 His recent publications address emerging topics in corporate law, mergers and acquisitions, corporate political activity, and the market for Initial Public Offerings.
-Before entering academia, he was a litigator in Boston, where his practice focused primarily on corporate and securities litigation, and clerked at the British Columbia Supreme Court.
+Before entering academia, he was a litigator in Boston, where his practice focused primarily on corporate and securities litigation, and he clerked at the British Columbia Supreme Court.

 Jennifer Robbennolt, Alice Curtis Campbell Professor of Law and Professor of Psychology and Co-Director of the Illinois Program on Law, Behavior and Social Science